edlane/cliapi/README.md

 │   └── what_cloud.py           module (useful for detecting which cloud plugins are valid) │   ├── providers               directory for plugin providers │   │   ├── __init__.py
-│   │   ├── azure.py            plugin for Azure APIs
+│   │   ├── azure.py            plugin for Azure/SUSE APIs
-│   │   ├── <your plugin here>  ...your plugin goes here │   │   ├── ...                 ...additional plugins are automatically discovered
+│   │   ├── <your plugin here>  ...your plugin goes here │   │   ├── ...                 ...additional plugins are automatically discovered by cliapi
+│   │   └── test.py             ..."because it's not a framework without at least 2 plugins"
-│   │   └── test.py             plugin for Test APIs (an included "test" API for hacking) ├── design.md                   design considerations for cliapi ├── LICENSE                     provisional license (Apache2 is mutable into any other license) ├── README.md                   this document
+├── design.md                   design considerations for cliapi
+├── LICENSE                     provisional license (Apache2 is mutable into any other license) ├── README.md                   this document